 The High Pyrenees: Backpacking the Carros de Foc Circuit

 After arriving into Barcelona’s international airport, we’ll transfer into the high Spanish Pyrenees and the beautiful village of Espot.
-From our base in town, we’ll set out on the famous five-night Carros de Foc hiking circuit through Aigüestortes i Estany de Sant Maurici National Park.
+From our base in town, our Pyrenees Mountains teen hiking trip will set out on the famous five-night Carros de Foc hiking circuit through Aigüestortes i Estany de Sant Maurici National Park.
 We’ll trek along the length of crystal clear mountain streams, past thundering waterfalls and sparkling alpine lakes, and through flower-filled valleys until we return, days later, to where we began.
 Around every corner the scenery is astonishing, delivering colorful vistas underneath the bright Catalan sun.
 We’ll get to know each other over hearty mountain meals and spend our nights in the simple mountain refuges that dot the national park.

 The Basque Coast & Barcelona: Hiking the GR10, Surfing, and Culture